 D.S.
 Lliteras has managed to do exactly that in his tersely-worded literary novel, Viet Man.
 His narrator has no name other than 'Doc.' . . .
 As readers, we follow him through his first patrols, his first kill, his first visit to the local red light district, the growing recognition of his own mortality.
 When he describes a scene, his details are specific and honest.
 We don't just learn what's going on; we see it and smell it, feel it and hear it.
 In peaceful moments he speaks to us in sentences and paragraphs.
 When danger threatens or fear overwhelms, his mental state retreats into disjointed phrases or single words.
 We learn about his broken romance back home only when something triggers his own memories.
 And in the end, we accompany him when he returns stateside, only to find that those at home cannot begin to understand that he now lives in a different world than the one they know.

 This is a powerful novel, eloquent while using the simplest of vocabulary and poetic in its clear-eyed imagery.
 Read it.
 Your understanding of this tumultuous period of our history will be forever enriched."—MWSA Dispatches - Carolyn Schriber, MWSA Reviewer

-D. S. LLITERAS is the author of ten books that have received national acclaim.
+D. S. LLITERAS is the author of eleven books that have received national acclaim.
 He has served with the U.S. Navy, the U.S. Marine Corps, and the Norfolk Fire Department.
 He has a BA and MFA from Florida State University and is a member of the IAFF.